progit/progit/de/04-git-server/01-chapter4.markdown

 <!--The expression after the `RW` or `RW+` is a regular expression (regex) that the refname (ref) being pushed is matched against.
 So we call it a "refex"!
 Of course, a refex can be far more powerful than shown here, so don’t overdo it if you’re not comfortable with Perl regexes.-->

 Der Ausdruck hinter `RW` oder `RW+` ist ein regulärer Ausdruck (Regex), gegen den die Referenzen (ref), die gepusht werden, verglichen werden.
-Wir nennen das auch "Refex".
+Wir nennen das auch „Refex“.
 Mit einem solchen Refex hat man ein sehr mächtiges Werkzeug an der Hand und kann noch viel mehr machen, als hier aufgezeigt ist.
 Aus diesem Grund solltest Du es aber damit auch nicht übertreiben, wenn Du mit den regulären Ausdrücken aus Perl nicht vertraut bist.

 <!--Also, as you probably guessed, Gitolite prefixes `refs/heads/` as a syntactic convenience if the refex does not begin with `refs/`.-->